MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Physically Adversarial Attacks and Defenses in Computer Vision: A Survey. [[paper]](https://arxiv.org/abs/2211.01671)
+  - Xingxing Wei, Bangzheng Pu, Jiefan Lu, Baoyuan Wu.
+  - Key Word: Physical Adversarial Attacks; Survey.
+  - <details><summary>Digest</summary> We summarize a survey versus the current physically adversarial attacks and physically adversarial defenses in computer vision.
+To establish a taxonomy, we organize the current physical attacks from attack tasks, attack forms, and attack methods, respectively.
+Thus, readers can have a systematic knowledge about this topic from different aspects.
+For the physical defenses, we establish the taxonomy from pre-processing, in-processing, and post-processing for the DNN models to achieve a full coverage of the adversarial defenses.

 - DensePure: Understanding Diffusion Models towards Adversarial Robustness. [[paper]](https://arxiv.org/abs/2211.00322)
   - Chaowei Xiao, Zhongzhu Chen, Kun Jin, Jiongxiao Wang, Weili Nie, Mingyan Liu, Anima Anandkumar, Bo Li, Dawn Song.
   - Key Word: Diffusion Models; Adversarial Robustness.